rll307/BrPoliCorpus/README.md

 ## Introduction

 This is the version 1.0 of the package **BrPoliCorpus** (Brazilian Political Corpus).
 It is intended to be a free repository of open data regarding official documents of Brazilian Politics.
-This is part of my project of creating a comprehensive and freely available corpus of Brazilian Portuguese political

 ## Data